MicroStrategy/playground/README.md

 #### Enable Cross-Origin Resource Sharing (CORS)

 Cross-Origin Resource Sharing (CORS) provides a way for a web application running in one origin (domain, protocol, and port) to access selected resources from a server in a different origin.
 A cross-origin HTTP request uses additional HTTP headers to tell the browser to let the web application share resources.
-For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
+For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
 This means that when a web application requests HTTP resources from a different origin, the response from the other origin must include the right CORS headers.

 To enable CORS for the Playground to embed: